In this tutorial, you will learn how to write an essay about the environment.

-Now the easiest way to break up a topic is to use the Power of Three!
+The easiest way to break up a topic is to use the Power of Three.

-So let’s see, what are some of the parts of environment?
-What can the environment be broken part into?
+Let’s see, what are some of the parts of our environment?
+What parts can the environment be broken into?

 - Biodiversity.
-All the life on this planet.
-This will answer the question “How is animal life affected?”
-Including human life too.
+This section is about all the life on this planet and will answer the question, “How is animal life affected?”
+This includes human life, too.

 - Pollution.
-This will answer the question “How does pollution affect the world, how it affects people?
-How it affects us?”
+This will answer the question, “How does pollution affect the world; how does it affect people?
+How does it affect us?”

-So environment is a very vast topic and you could write an essay on it.
+The environment is a very vast topic, and you can definitely write an essay on it.
 In fact you can write a book on it.

-And if you would write a book about it or if you have to write a longer essay, or if you have to write a really big paper or a dissertation even or a thesis, you could break it down into these parts.
+And if you were to write a book about it or if you have to write a longer essay, or even a dissertation or a thesis, you could break it down into these parts.

-However, a better thing is to do is to probably pick one of these aspects of the environment and write an essay on it.
+However, an even better thing is to do is to just pick one of these aspects of the environment and write an essay on it.
 Let’s try and see how this would work.

-So let’s say we would pick global warming.
-Now it’s a big enough issue in itself and let’s see how we could write an essay about just global warming.
+Let’s say we pick global warming.
+It’s a big enough issue in itself, and let’s see how we can write an essay about it.

-Well first of all, we’re going to use the Power of three.
-What could be three aspects of Global Warming that we could talk about?
+Well first of all, we’re going to use the Power of Three.
+What are three aspects of Global Warming that we could talk about?

 When you’re writing about Global Warming, you could divide it into these three aspects:

-- The causes.
-This would answer the question “What causes global warming?”
-So we are talking about the causes.
+- Causes.
+This would answer the question, “What causes global warming?”
 It is similar to talking about the past.
-So what happened prior to today that made today the reality?
-Which leads us to the next part:
+What happened prior to today that made today the reality?
+This leads us to the next part:

 - Effects.
-Which is what’s going on today.
-This will answer the question ”How is the planet affected?”
-So what are the effects that we are observing today that are results of the causes in the past?
-So you see, this is similar to the past and the present.
+What is going on today?
+This will answer the question, ”How is the planet affected?”
+What are some of the effects we are observing today that are results of the causes in the past?

 - Predictions.
-Now that is the future.
-This will answer the question “What is the prognosis if no action is taken if we do nothing to about environment?
+This section is about the future.
+It will answer the questions, “What is the prognosis if no action is taken, if we do nothing about the environment?
 And what would be the prognosis if we do take action?”
-So you can actually have two nice little subsections going in the predictions part: What would be the prognosis if we do take action, and what if we don’t?
+You can actually have two nice little subsections here: What would be the prognosis if we do take action and what if we don’t?

 Here’s a sample structure.
-Let’s we’re going to write about global warming.
+Let’s say we’re going to write about global warming.

-So in Section one, the causes.
-Now what are some of the causes of the global warming as we know it today?
-So the three aspects, three causes, three things that cause the global warming are things like :
+Section one, Causes.
+What are some of the causes of global warming as we know it today?

 - Industry, work of corporations